Alexander Hamilton Wallis: Yale

 Wallis attended Yale University where he was a member of the claa crew, the Yale Bulldogs football team, Psi Upsilon, and Skull and Bones.

 Though Wallis was a lineman, he was a frequent ball carrier for Yale.
 In November 1892, an article reported that Wallis was running with the ball in his old form, getting off to a quick start, "hitting the line hard and tackling equally hard."

-Later years
+Later life

 Walis received an LL.B. degree from New York Law School in 1895.
 He practiced law in New York until 1898 when he became a salesman for a Boston manufacturer of cut soles and leather.
 From 1902 to 1903, he worked for the New Jersey Wstreet Railway in Newark.
 He later worked for the United Railways of San Francisco.
 He late moved to Colchester, Connecticut.